Ramadan and Pregnancy

 Sarah Azad, MD

 Every pregnancy is different.
-Each person has different medical issues, different weight issues, and different issues with their pregnancy, so please bring up fasting during one of your appointments; ideally, 2-4 weeks before Ramadan begins.
+Each person has various medical issues, different weight issues, and different issues with their pregnancy, so please bring up fasting during one of your appointments; ideally, 2-4 weeks before Ramadan begins.

-If you feel well and want to fast AND your physician agrees it’s safe to fast for you and your specific health conditions this pregnancy, here are the rules (not guidelines) for safe fasting in pregnancy:
+If you feel well and want to fast, AND your physician agrees it’s safe to fast for you and your specific health conditions this pregnancy, here are the rules (not guidelines) for safe fasting in pregnancy:

-- You must have another liter of water after iftar, before you sleep.
+- You must have another liter of water after iftar before you sleep.

 - If the liter after iftar AND the liter before sahoor are not done before a particular day, you should not fast that day.